Euro zone lending dips in February, pointing to slow recovery in credit

 Below Thursday's headline figures, the money supply report offered some encouraging signs.

-The monthly flow of loans to non-financial corporations, adjusted for sales and securitization, rose by 11 billion euros ($12.14 billion).
+The monthly flow of loans to non-financial corporations, adjusted for sales and securitisation, rose by 11 billion euros (8 billion pounds).

 "Money and credit developments provide yet another sign that the euro zone economic outlook is brightening," ING economist Teunis Brosens said of the money supply data.